bem22/CV/README.md

 ## Hobbies
  * PCB design and prototyping paired with IoT development in enabling internet in thumb-size embedded devices - for example I made a wireless remote control that communicates to two relays and a thermostat using ESP8266
  * Gym, road cycling and swimming - Participating in 120km rides and feeding my interest in sport science by reading studies on nutrition and muscle mechanics
- * Self-development books, podcasts and drinking camomile tea
+ * Self-development books, podcasts, burger flipping and drinking camomile tea